wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

 # Configuring Uniqueness of Claims

 !!!
 Note
-    This feature is available with wso2is- 5.10.0.15 or above update levels only.
+    This feature is available from WSO2 Identity Server 5.10.0.15 onwards.

 WSO2 Identity Server can be configured to retain the uniqueness of user claims.
 After enabling this feature, you can keep a user claim value as a unique value within the userstore.